machal/freestyle-grid/README.md

 You are welcome to use LESS variables:

 ```
-@include-html-classes:  true;   // Generate .block-grid-X classes or use your own?
+@include-html-classes:  true;   // Generate .fgrid-X classes or use your own?
 @gutter-width:          14px;   // Gutter between grid columns
 @max-columns:           12;     // Maximum number of columns you use on your project
 @small-start:           500px;  // Start of small screen.
 Set tu 0 if you don't want Media Query for that